andreaswwilson/webutvikling-react-typescript-redux-mern/README.md

 ## Testing

+For automatic end-2-end testing, we have used the cypress (https://www.cypress.io/) library and made 5 relatively easy tests that test different functionalities and navigation in the app.

+The fifth test that checks if a user is able to add a review to a movie will add a new review every time the test is run.
+It is easy to remove these reviews after being implemented by running the mongodb query "cy.exec('db.movies.update( {Reviews: "This is a test"}, {$unset: {Reviews: ""}})')", but did not manage to implement this when running the test in cypress.
+Another work-around for deleting an review after each testrun is to add a button to a review which can take a movie-object, remove a comment/review and send it to an existing function called "updateMovie".
+We did not want to implement this last option because we did not want a user to be able to delete another users review.
+Since we did not implement authorization for this kind of functionality, the result was to just have every test add the same review every time it runs.

 # Git

-We have used git active and making and have used the issues as a todo-list where we have assigned issues to ourself and to team-members to keep control of what everyone is doing and what is missing.
-We have used branches as much as possible to indicate what the code we have commited is related to.
+We have used git active and have used issues as a todo-list where we have assigned issues to ourself and to team-members.
+This is to keep control of what everyone is doing and what is missing.
+We have used branches to ensure that the code which are implemented is thoroughly tested and working, before merging it to the master branch.
+By doing this the latest version, the master branch, always functions.
 We have also made a link between the commits and the issues by refering to the issue by #<number>.

 # How to run on gitpod